Mizzou drops out of SEC Championship after loss to No. 8 Arkansas 70-64

 NASHVILLE, Tenn. — Mizzou held their own for most of the game against No. 8 Arkansas leading by one at the half.
-It was a back and forth after that in an aggressive game, but the Razorbacks prevailed 70-64, winning two of their three games this season.
+It was a back and forth after that in an aggressive game, but the Razorbacks prevailed 70-64, winning two of their three games against the Tigers this season.

 It was the ninth straight win for Arkansas.